-- Do not feed: Avocado, onion, eggplant, sage, rosemary, buttercup flowers, azalea flowers/leaves, daffodil flowers, lily of the valley, marijuana or hemp leaves, tulips, spinach, corn, carrots, cauliflower, broccoli, lettuce of any kind
+- Do not feed: Avocado, onion, eggplant, sage, rosemary, buttercup flowers, azalea flowers/leaves, daffodil flowers, lily of the valley, marijuana or hemp leaves, tulips, spinach, corn, cauliflower, broccoli, lettuce of any kind

 Bookmark Beautiful Dragons’ Nutrition chart for reference next time you’re at the grocery store.